abhiagar2019/GA-Capstone-Medicare_Claims/README.md

   5 a.
 Setting up and running the models in Tensorflow environment in Amazon Web Services (AWS)
 6. Hyper parameter tuning (including dealing with class imbalance)
 7. Comparing all the classification model's performance
-8. Conclusion and future work
+8. Conclusion and Key learning
+9. Future work

 ### 1. Data Collection